myrzadaksh/PerceptronAndMLP/README.md

 🧠 Perceptron:

-Binary Classification, Classifies inputs into two categories (1 or -1).
+- Binary Classification, Classifies inputs into two categories (1 or -1).

-Adjustable Weights: Learns by adjusting weights based on misclassified inputs.
+- Adjustable Weights: Learns by adjusting weights based on misclassified inputs.

-Simple and Lightweight: Suitable for linear classification tasks.
+- Simple and Lightweight: Suitable for linear classification tasks.

-🔗 MultiPerceptron
+🔗 MultiPerceptron:

-Multiclass Classification: Handles multiple classes using a "one-vs-all" approach.
+- Multiclass Classification: Handles multiple classes using a "one-vs-all" approach.

-Modular Design: Built using multiple single-layer perceptrons.
+- Modular Design: Built using multiple single-layer perceptrons.

-Flexible: Can predict the class with the highest confidence.
+- Flexible: Can predict the class with the highest confidence.

-Technologies Used
+Technologies Used:

-Java: Object-oriented programming language.
+- Java: Object-oriented programming language.

-Core Programming Concepts: Classes, methods, loops, and arrays.
+- Core Programming Concepts: Classes, methods, loops, and arrays.

-How It Works
+How It Works:

-Perceptron
+1)Perceptron:

-Initialization: Define the number of inputs and initialize the weights.
+- Initialization: Define the number of inputs and initialize the weights.

-Training: Update weights if the predicted output differs from the expected output.
+- Training: Update weights if the predicted output differs from the expected output.

-Prediction: Compute the weighted sum of inputs and classify as 1 or -1.
+- Prediction: Compute the weighted sum of inputs and classify as 1 or -1.

-MultiPerceptron
+2)MultiPerceptron:

-Initialization: Create multiple Perceptrons (one for each class).
+- Initialization: Create multiple Perceptrons (one for each class).

-Training: Train each Perceptron to recognize its class versus all others.
+- Training: Train each Perceptron to recognize its class versus all others.

-Prediction: Select the class with the highest weighted sum.
+- Prediction: Select the class with the highest weighted sum.